The Process – 2026 Edition

-The 2025 edition of The Process is now available!
-The FSWA award winning publication and the approach used by Jeff Zimmerman and Tanner Bell to win over $40,000 in the National Fantasy Baseball Championship (NFBC) last season and to become the first two-time overall winner of The Great Fantasy Baseball Invitational (TGFBI) is ready for the upcoming 2025 season.
+The 2026 edition of The Process is now available!
+The FSWA award winning publication and the approach used by Jeff Zimmerman and Tanner Bell to win over $45,000 in the National Fantasy Baseball Championship (NFBC) earnings is ready for the upcoming 2026 season.

-Just like last year, only the appendix will have new studies and research.
+Just like in recent years, the appendix contains all the new studies and research.

-There is no need to purchase the full 2025 edition if you have already read a previous full edition.
+There is no need to purchase the full 2026 edition if you have already read a previous full edition.
+You only need to purchase the appendix to get all the groundbreaking new studies.
 There is no new information in the body of the full version.
-Anything new, including new research and all the SGP data will be in the 140 pages long appendix.
+Everything new, including new research and all the SGP data will be in the 148-page-long appendix.

 Just like last season, Jeff Zimmerman performed many new interesting research studies.
-In addition, additional research was contributed by talented fantasy managers and authors, including Jenny Butler, Patrick Davitt, Bryan Fitzgerald, Jake Maish, Carlos Marcano, Roger Strong, and Adam Warner.
+In addition, additional research was contributed by talented fantasy managers and authors, including Patrick Davitt, Bryan Fitzgerald, Dan Madigan, Adam Sawyer, and Russell H. Withers (Armchair Roto).

 Printed editions of the Full and Appendix versions will be available on Amazon soon.
 Stay tuned for more information.